ramans-mobius/katib_kubeflow/hyperparameter_tuning/CNN/README.md

 # CNN HPO Pipeline (Elyra + Kubeflow)

-Consists of
+Consists of yaml files
+1. dataset_loader_mnist
+2. preprocess_mnist
-1. train_model.py
+3. train_model.py

-2. Docker file
+Also trying to add the Docker file for the same